-PFG’s approach is underpinned by a range of corporate policies.
-These policies set the codes of conduct, controls, processes and requirements for all colleagues, suppliers and contractors within and working with our Group.
+PFG’s Corporate Responsibility programme is underpinned by a range of corporate policies.
+These policies set the codes of conduct, controls, processes, and requirements for all colleagues, suppliers, and contractors within and working with our Group and can be found here.

 These policies cover a wide range of issues that are relevant to our CR programme and focus on making sure we comply with relevant legislation and regulatory requirements.
 They help us to operate in a responsible and ethical manner, in line with our values and commitment to sound business practices.
 Our policies include, but are not restricted to: